jimniels/blog/posts/2022-05-28-avoiding-flash-of-inaccurate-theme-color.md

 #css

-# Avoiding Flash of Inaccurate Theme Color
+# Avoiding Flash of Inaccurate Theme Color [Edit: I Was Wrong]

 **Update 2021-06-02**: I fired off this post _too_ quickly.
 I got some good feedback on Twitter, including [a note from @zcorpan](https://twitter.com/zcorpan/status/1531299212553502720) about a detail I missed: I had a `transition` property on the `body`!
 When I moved the `background-color` from `body` to `html`, the flash disappeared _because the transition wasn’t taking effect_.